ahriman21/linux/linux-basic-concepts.md

 > command line interpreter that interprets the command line input and instructs the operating system to perform commands. examples : bash, zsh

+### linux run levels :
+> there is a range of 0 to 6 runlevels in linux.
+> runlevel 0 : computer is off | runlevel 1 : system starts with single user mode.
+> runlevel 3 : system starts with only command line | computer starts with normal GUI
+> runlevel 6 : computer reboots
+* to change runlevels : telinit [number]